alexdzm/blog/docs/blog/posts/refusal_ortho.md

 ## Jailbreaking LLMs

 Llama 3 had just come out and I came across [this work](https://arxiv.org/pdf/2407.01376v1) that shows three effective methods of boosting the likelihood of LLMs returning harmful responses while maintaining good performance on standard LLM benchmarks.
-The first two leverage well known parameter efficient finetuning techniques (QLoRA & QLoReFT) to unlearn what the model was taught in fine tuning.
+The first two leverage well known parameter efficient finetuning techniques (QLoRA & QLoReFT) to continue model post-training allowing the model to respond to harmful prompts.
 In both cases fewer than 20k QA pairs and a single GPU are all that was needed to get the model to tell you how to push your grandmother down the stairs and make it seem like an accident.
 But much more impressive is the third technique, *refusal orthogonalization*, which requires no fine tuning at all.

 ## Refusal orthogonalization